Roshdx/ClimaStat/deployment_steps.md

 # ClimaStat - Docker Deployment Guide

-This guide covers deploying ClimaStat using Docker and Docker Compose in both development and production environments.
+This guide covers deploying the full ClimaStat stack (Backend + Frontend + Database) using Docker and Docker Compose.

 ---